Carry Somers: Author and Consultant

-Somers’s work explores the intersection of textiles, sustainability, and cultural history, with a focus on public engagement and education.
-Her book The Nature of Fashion (Chelsea Green/Rizzoli 2025) examines the deep-rooted relationship between plants and textiles, and investigates the ecological implications of material choices across the fashion industry.
+Somers’s works across textiles, sustainability, and cultural history, with a focus on public engagement and education.
+Her book The Nature of Fashion (Chelsea Green/Rizzoli 2025) examines the relationship between plants and textiles, and investigates the ecological implications of material choices across the fashion industry.

 She has collaborated with institutions such as the Royal Botanic Gardens, Kew on events like the Material World Festival, which highlights the cultural and ecological significance of plant-based materials.
-In 2025, she contributed as a lead artist to Kew's Community Open Week.
+In 2025, she was a lead artist at Kew's Community Open Week.
 In 2024, she was closely involved in shaping The Good Clothes Show, a national event promoting sustainable fashion practices.

-Somers is also associated with League of Artisans, a collective that supports traditional textile practices through community projects such as Leek Textile Week.
-Her work often centres on storytelling, heritage craft, and sustainable material systems, connecting environmental themes with cultural narratives.
+Somers is also associated with League of Artisans, a collective that supports contemporary and heritage textile practices through community projects such as Leek Textile Week.